gravitationalwavedc/gwcloud_python/docs/usage/gwcloud.rst

     from gwcloud_python import TimeRange
     jobs = gwc.get_public_job_list(search="Thomas Reichardt", time_range=TimeRange.ANY)

 The fields in this method operate exactly the same as on the website.
-We recommend using the :class:`~gwcloud_python.gwcloud.TimeRange` enum class to set the `time_range` field, though strings are still accepted.
+We recommend using the :class:`.TimeRange` enum class to set the `time_range` field, though strings are still accepted.

 Obtaining a single specific job
 -------------------------------